ToransuShoujo/PartnerPlusPoints/README.md

 }
 ```

-In the case of a fluctuating count, the following GQL query is used, with startDate being the current time and endDate being one month ago:
+In the case of a fluctuating count, the following GQL query is used, with startAt being the current time and endAt being one month ago:
 ```
 query {
     revenues(startAt:, endAt:, timeZone:"UTC", channelID:) {